Charlie Hill, Director

 Bachelor of Liberal Studies (BLS) degree program offers a major in Liberal Studies.
 Within the major the program offers a choice of two emphases: (1) Organizational Administration, and 2) Leadership Development.

 The Bachelor of Applied Studies (BAS) degree program offers two majors: (1) Leadership and Organizational Studies, and (2) Fire and Emergency Response Management.
-Within the Leadership and Organizational Studies major, the program offers two emphasis: (1) Organizational Studies, and (2) Aviation Management.
+Within the Leadership and Organizational Studies major, the program offers three emphases: (1) Organizational Studies, (2) Aviation Management, (3) Public Safety

 Summary of Fields of Study